Browser Setup Guide for Old or Slow Computers

 Site Permissions

 Autoplay, notification prompts, and location access often spin up extra scripts.
-Disable them by default to trim each load a little.
+Accordingly, disable them by default to trim each load a little.
 When a site truly needs access, grant it temporarily.

 Hardware Acceleration